<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 TRG-HTML-Life-After-Career-2

 At ExxonMobil, if you have 10 years of service and are at least 50 years of age, you may be able to continue your employee-paid coverage into retirement.
-No action is required by you to continue your coverage, but check with ExxonMobil.
-The cost of your coverage, however, could increase.
+No action is required by you to maintain your coverage, but the cost of your coverage may increase.
+Check with ExxonMobil for more details.

 Generally, your contributions as a retiree will be higher than those you pay as an employee.
 After you retire, you can reduce the amount of supplementary coverage you have at any time.
 The change will take effect on the first of the following month.
 In some cases, you may be able to purchase additional supplementary coverage of one times pay (within 31 days of retirement) if your retiree basic life insurance is less than one times your active pay.